SCOPE: Sequential Causal Optimization of Process Interventions: Abstract

 \section{Abstract}

-Prescriptive Process Monitoring (PresPM) recommends interventions during business processes to optimize key performance indicators (KPIs).
+Prescriptive Process Monitoring (PresPM) recommends interventions during running business processes to optimize key performance indicators (KPIs).
 In realistic settings, interventions are rarely isolated: organizations need to align sequences of interventions to jointly steer the outcome of a case.
-Existing PresPM approaches fall short in this respect.
+Existing PresPM approaches only partially address this challenge.
 Many focus on a single intervention decision, while others treat multiple interventions independently, ignoring how they interact over time.
-Methods that do address these dependencies depend either on simulation or data augmentation to approximate the process to train a Reinforcement Learning (RL) agent, which can create a reality gap and introduce bias.
-We introduce \textit{SCOPE}, a PresPM approach that learns aligned sequential intervention recommendations. \textit{SCOPE} employs backward induction to estimate the effect of each candidate intervention action, propagating its impact from the final decision point back to the first.
-By leveraging causal learners, our method can utilize observational data directly, unlike methods that require constructing process approximations for reinforcement learning.
+Methods that do address these dependencies depend either on simulation or data augmentation to approximate the process to train a Reinforcement Learning (RL) agent, which may create a reality gap and introduce bias.
+We introduce \textit{SCOPE} (\underline{S}equential \underline{C}ausal \underline{O}ptimization of \underline{P}rocess Interv\underline{e}ntions), a PresPM approach that learns aligned sequential intervention recommendations. \textit{SCOPE} employs backward induction to estimate the effect of each candidate intervention action, propagating its impact from the final decision point back to the first.
+By leveraging causal learners, our method can utilize observational data directly, unlike methods that require constructing process approximations for RL.
 Experiments on both an existing synthetic dataset and a new semi-synthetic dataset show that \textit{SCOPE} consistently outperforms state-of-the-art PresPM techniques in optimizing the KPI.
-The novel semi-synthetic setup, based on a real-life event log, is provided as a reusable benchmark for future work on sequential PresPM.
+The novel semi-synthetic setup, based on a real-life event log, is provided as a reusable benchmark for future work on sequential PresPM. \keywords{Prescriptive Process Monitoring \and Sequential Decision-Making \and Causal Learning}